 Use a Fertilizer with Less Nitrogen

 Lastly, consider employing a fertilizer regime that relies less on nitrogen throughout the year to provide you a healthy lawn.
 Although nitrogen is good for your lawn in proper amounts, it is also the ingredient in fertilizer that feeds fungus outbreaks.
 Consider the LawnifiTM New Lawn Starter Box, a liquid fertilizer program for that is designed to be used on newly installed and establishing sod.
 The New Lawn Starter Box contains everything newly seeded or sodded lawns need to establish thick, healthy grass including two bottles of Grow for improved soil health and one bottle of Maintain to feed the lawn.
-As a liquid fertilizer, plants won’t have break down granular fertilizer and can spend more energy on proper establishment.
 Lawnifi is powered by Catalyst TechnologyTM, which nano-sizes its nutrients so that more of them are absorbed through the roots and leaves.
 Since Lawnifi nano-sizes its nutrients, larger amounts of nutrients are efficiently delivered to plants.
 The amount of product that needs to be applied is significantly reduced while using 80 percent less nitrogen and yielding better results.
 Learn more about the proper fertilizer schedule for newly installed lawns in When to Fertilize Newly Installed Sod.

 Subscribe to our e-newsletter below if you haven’t done so already to receive the latest updates from Sod University.